basile-henry/infinisweep/README.md

 - Press space (' ') to open a cell.
 - Press M to mark a cell (if you think it contains a mine).
 - Press Q to quit the game.
+- Press R to start a new game.